pyscf/pyscf.github.io/source/modules/pbc/multigrid.rst

 the Coulomb matrix and exchange-correlation (XC) functional.
 It can take advantage of the locality of density and orbitals when computing electron density and matrix elements.

+The Multigrid algorithm employs different integration grids for different types of orbitals.
+Diffuse orbitals use sparse integration grids, while compact orbitals utilize denser grids.
+The calculations for compact orbitals are only performed within smaller spatial regions.
+The numerical values from different grids are then aggregated in reciprocal space using the fast Fourier transform.

 Compared to the `get_j` function provided by the FFTDF module and the XC matrix evaluation functions offered by the `numint` module, the Multigrid algorithm can achieve an order of magnitude improvement in the computation of the Coulomb